mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 Awesome! 🥳

-You created a posts API you can reuse across your app or make it public for others to consume.
+You created an API for posts you can reuse across your app or make it public for others to consume.

 ## Rendering The Posts